 Chelsea Glosser ’15 is social media associate editor at SSPR in Chicago.
 Internships and class projects enabled her to develop skills in social media marketing and build an impressive personal portfolio that helped her land a position upon graduation.
 Chelsea is from Beachwood, Ohio.

 Zach Simmonds ‘14 is client services manager for Hiring Optics, a startup specializing in talent acquisition and employer branding.
 At BW, Zach was intern and fellow at BW’s Center for Innovation & Growth and developed a professional network that connected him to Hiring Optics.
 Zach is from Pittsburgh.

 Matthew Diamond ‘11 is finance manager at the Cleveland Clinic.
 Matthew joined the Cleveland Clinic through its finance fellowship program after learning about the program from BW career services staff.
 He is currently MBA candidate at John Carroll University.
 Matthew is from Ashtabula, Ohio.

 Steven Caple Jr. ’10 is a writer, director and producer based in Los Angeles.
 His feature film “The Land” screened at the Sundance Film Festival and Milwaukee Film Festival.
-He is writing a miniseries for HBO that will be produced by Jay Z and Will Smith.
-Steven is from Cleveland.
+The Cleveland native is writing a miniseries for HBO that will be produced by Jay Z and Will Smith.

 Megan Duniec ‘07 is vice president of marketing at Geis Hospitality Group in Cleveland.
 She provides strategic direction for marketing, advertising, public relations and brand development for the company, which manages mixed-use urban properties around the country.
 Megan is from Oak Harbor, Ohio.